 - King – 42 buckets = 1470 lbs.

-Jonathan, who loves to numbers, would like me to officially not that if you store 6 gallon buckets instead of 5 gallon buckets you can increase the storage capacity by 20 percent.
+Jonathan, who loves numbers, would like me to officially note that if you store 6-gallon buckets instead of 5-gallon buckets you can increase the storage capacity by 20 percent.
 I personally think that 6 gallon buckets are too heavy for me to lug around and will make the bed just too tall.
 That is what you get when you mix an engineer and a domestic goddess!

 Short Term Shelf-Stable Storage Under the Bed

 A short-term supply of shelf-stable foods can be stored under a bed in rolling totes designed for storage.
 The totes are very handy and will allow for all kinds of odd-shaped items to be stored and still be easily accessible.
 This could be a great option for an apartment or college student.

 The risers that are shown in the photo above with the #10 can storage are a great way to increase the storage space under a bed.
 You can purchase risers that are designed especially for this purpose or use wooden blocks to raise the frame.
 Some rolling totes are designed to be stacked on top of each other, allowing you to significantly increase your potential storage with easy access.
 You may want to keep the canned goods in the bottom tote and lighter items in the tote on top if you choose to stack them.